 From a brand perspective, La Salle needed to increase their understanding of how their audience perceived them.
 At the individual level, Angela wanted data to inform and support her decision-making and conversations with campus leadership.
 Additionally, she wanted to build a data-informed foundation to launch new programs and initiatives.
 That required a strategic approach to social listening with an emphasis on segmenting La Salle’s conversation to match strategic and brand priorities.

-Our ongoing work with La Salle delivers a weekly overview of the campus brand, reputation, and audience perspectives.
+Our ongoing work with La Salle delivers a regular overview of the campus brand, reputation, and audience perspectives.
 Additionally, we’ve added four critical layers of segmentation into La Salle’s conversation dashboards.
 By segmenting conversation as owned and earned, the team at La Salle is able to identify important differences in campus conversation at the macro level, and connect with current students and alumni to amplify success stories, turning earned conversation into owned conversation at the individual level.

 Knowing that athletics conversation was a driving force for La Salle, we filtered it out of specific dashboard views, helping them more easily spot trends and patterns in their conversation, while ensuring that athletics content reframed to align with their larger brand identity would be included in their analysis.